rbailey5/muzic-bingo/README.md

 # muzic-bingo
-A we based generator for special bungo cards.
+A web based generator for special bungo cards.